-The list of people hoping to create an upset and unseat Emmanuel Macron is quickly growing with six months to go before France's presidential election.
+The list of people hoping to create an upset and unseat Emmanuel Macron is quickly growing with just four months to go before France's presidential election.

 Polls, for now, all point to a Macron victory but the French presidential election is notoriously unpredictable.
 Macron, himself, is the perfect example having launched a political movement just months before the 2017 election that he went on to win.

 Key issues for the election include work and the cost of living — a debate ignited by the 2018 Gilets Jaunes protests — as well as the environment, immigration and security.

 Euronews takes a closer look at those in the running to challenge Macron.